 The Las Vegas Strip is where many of the most popular hotels are located.
 If staying somewhere on the strip, the most common way to travel is by wheeling yourself.
 The strip is completely flat.
 The sidewalk is well-maintained and is overall a smooth ride, except for a few small sections of cobblestones, such as near Caesar’s Palace.
 The walkways are often crowded in the evenings when the sun’s blaring rays have vanished, especially on weekends and national holidays.
 Some crosswalk intersections have curb cutouts that do not line up well.

-You’ll also find elevated walkways, accessed via elevators, on the Las Vegas Strip between the New York-New York, the MGM Grand, the Excalibur and the Tropicana at Las Vegas Blvd. and Tropicana Avenue — and also between the Bellagio, Caesars Palace, Bill’s Gamblin’ Hall & Saloon and Bally’s at Las Vegas Blvd. and Flamingo Road.
-There are more elevated walkways from TI to Fashion Show, from Fashion Show to Wynn, from Wynn to Venetian, and from Venetian to TI.
+You’ll also find elevated walkways, accessed via elevators, on the Las Vegas Strip between the New York-New York, the MGM Grand, the Excalibur, and the Tropicana at Las Vegas Blvd. and Tropicana Avenue — and also between the Bellagio, Caesars Palace, Bill’s Gamblin’ Hall & Saloon and Bally’s at Las Vegas Blvd. and Flamingo Road.
+There are more elevated walkways from TI to Fashion Show, from Fashion Show to Wynn, from Wynn to Venetian, and Venetian to Treasure Island.
 An elevated walkway is being installed between City Center and Planet Hollywood.

 Wheelchair Rentals and Equipment